 AI Development

-The ALPON is an edge ai computer designed for image-based ai on edge inference.
-Hardware acceleration is provided by the DEEPX DX-M1, a 25 TOPS NPU with 4 GB of dedicated on-chip memory that is independent of the Raspberry Pi CM5 system RAM.
-All of the developer tooling described on this page targets that accelerator.
+The ALPON X5 AI is an industrial edge AI computer built for image-based inference at the network edge.
+AI acceleration is provided by the DEEPX DX-M1: a 25 TOPS NPU with 4 GB of dedicated on-chip memory, fully independent of the Raspberry Pi CM5 system RAM.
+Every developer tool on this page targets that accelerator.

 Source